karthiksairam01/Learn-Go/ch3/README.md

 ### append()

 - takes 2 params, slice and value(s). slice type and value type must be same
-- it returns a slice of that type, hence needs to be initalized to a variable. remeber to always initalize, otherwise compile-time error 😄
+- it returns a slice of that type, hence needs to be initalized to a variable.
+- remember to always initalize, otherwise compile-time error 😄 It's because go uses call-by-value, which means it makes a copy every time something is passed as a parameter, hence after making the copy it needs to reassign it to a var right? that's why it always needs to initialized

 ```
 var x []int